neurobioinfo/segpy/README.md

 ## Installation

-The following code can be used to install `segpy.pip`, which includes the code, libraries, and dependicies required for running the analyses:
+The following code can be used to download `segpy.pip`, which includes the code, libraries, and dependicies required for running the analyses:

 ```
 # Download the Segpy container
-#curl "https://zenodo.org/records/12751010/files/scrnabox.slurm.zip?download=1" --output segpy.pip.zip
+curl "https://zenodo.org/records/14503733/files/segpy.pip.zip?download=1" --output segpy.pip.zip

 # Unzip the Segpy container
 unzip segpy.pip.zip